tomberek/mcm/manual/ii.md

        "In

-that Doe and Roe, acting jointly and pursuant to a common intent, did.--PUNCSP--.--PUNCSP--.--PUNCSP--."
+that Doe and Roe, acting jointly and pursuant to a common intent, did.&puncsp;.&puncsp;.&puncsp;."

 (b) If it is intended that Roe will be tried alone or that Roe will